Enter your city, town, or village to see services, offers, and more available in your area.

 If you suspect there is a performance issue with your service, please call GCI Customer Service at (800) 800-4800.

-Once you have used 100% of the data included in your plan, you can continue enjoying your service at a reduced speed, or you can buy an additional usage bucket.
-For more information, read the No Worries FAQ.
+On Fast+, Fast, Faster, and Fastest plans, once you have used 100% of the data included in your plan, you can continue enjoying your service at a reduced speed, or you can buy an additional usage bucket.
+View full terms & conditions.